juhaku/loginized/README.md

 # License

-This product is distrubuted under GPL-3.0 licence and all the files outcluding thrid parties are subsequent to the license.
+This product is distrubuted under GPL-3.0 license and all files outcluding thrid parties are subsequent to the license.
 [LICENSE](https://github.com/juhaku/loginized/blob/master/LICENSE)

 ## Things to consider